A Story of Swarm Intelligence

 But the agents on Moltbook aren’t simple.
 Each one runs on a large language model.
 Each can reason, write, plan, and adapt.
 When intelligent individuals swarm, what emerges?
 We don’t have forty years of research to answer that.
 We have one week of data and a lot of uncertainty.

-Part 2: What Ants Know Why can ants solve problems that defeat supercomputers?
+Part 2: What Ants Know Why can ants outcompute supercomputers?

-Part 3: A Thousand Robots Learn to Be One What happens when you try to build a physical swarm—and why is it so hard?
+Part 3: A Thousand Robots Learn to Be One Why is physical swarm robotics so hard?

-Part 4: When AI Agents Met Each Other What if every agent in the swarm could think for itself?
+Part 4: When AI Agents Met Each Other How did 770,000 agents emerge in a week?

 The central paradox sharpens into an urgent question.
 If swarm intelligence requires surrendering control, what happens when we can’t afford to?
 We’ll explore three futures running in parallel: enterprise swarms making money, adversarial swarms fighting each other, and the strange Moltbook future where agent populations persist and evolve in ways no one can predict.